savita-ramaprasad/savita-ramaprasad.github.io/index.md

 ---

 # Hi!
 I'm Savita
-I am a PhD in Econometrics (expected Summer 2018) actively looking for data science positions in the San Francisco Bay Area.
+I am a PhD in Econometrics (expected Spring 2019) actively looking for data science positions in the San Francisco Bay Area.

 Here's my [resume]({{ site.baseurl }}/resume_savita.pdf).
-You can also find me on [LinkedIn](https://www.linkedin.com/in/savita-ramaprasad/) and [Github](https://github.com/savita-ramaprasad/).
+You can also find me on [LinkedIn](https://www.linkedin.com/in/savitaramaprasad/) and [Github](https://github.com/savita-ramaprasad/).
 <!-- You can email at [first-name].tungu@gmail.com. -->

 My doctoral research at [University at Albany, SUNY](https://www.albany.edu/)